linnarsson-lab/loom-viewer/README.md

 Loom is

-* A browser for working with large-scale single-cell RNA-seq datasets
+* A web app for browsing with large single-cell RNA-seq datasets
-* A command-line tool for manipulating `.loom` files.
+* `loom`, a command-line tool for manipulating `.loom` files.
-* A Python library for creating and working with data in `.loom` format.
+* `loompy`, a Python library for creating and working with data in `.loom` format.

 ## Installation